sdiehl/wiwinwlh/tutorial.md

 Final Interpreters
 ------------------

-TODO

 Using typeclasses we can implement a *final interpreter* which models a set of extensible terms using functions bound to typeclasses rather than data constructors.
 Instances of the typeclass form interpreters over these terms.

 For example we can write a small language that includes basic arithmetic, and then retroactively extend our expression language with a multiplication operator without changing the base.
 At the same time our interpreter logic remains invariant under extension with new expressions.

 ~~~~ {.haskell include="src/14-interpreters/fext.hs"}
 ~~~~